togatoga/goforces/README.md

 # goforces
-go-codeforces is go package for the codeforces api
+goforces is go package for the codeforces(http://codeforces.com/) api